ccy7701/pf-visualiser/docs/spec-counter.md

 The transaction form shall filter the optional Subcategory selector by the chosen Category.
 Categories without configured subcategories remain valid and display a disabled `No subcategories` selector.
 A submitted subcategory must belong to the selected parent category.

 The transaction table shall display a selected subcategory alongside its parent category.
-Transaction filters shall support parent categories and their nested subcategories while retaining category-only transactions.
+Transaction filters shall support parent categories and their nested subcategories while retaining category-only transactions whenever their parent remains selected.

+Parent-category filters with subcategories shall use three visual states:

+* checked when every child is selected
+* indeterminate (`-`) when some children are selected
+* unchecked when no children are selected

+Changing a parent checkbox shall select or clear all of its children.
+Changing child selections shall update the parent state, and the Income/Expense `All` and `None` actions shall cascade across both levels.

 ### 3.5 Transaction Log Period Navigation